Utah Deaf History and Culture

 In the wake of the 1962 protest, Dr. Bitter and oral advocates suspected that the Utah Association of the Deaf (UAD) was orchestrating the student strike.
 The Utah State Board of Education looked into the matter but couldn't find any connection between the students and the UAD (Sanderson, UAD Bulletin, Summer 1963).

-Dr. Robert G. Sanderson, president of UAD from 1960 to 1963, denied any involvement.
-He said that the strike was spontaneous, and that it was a reaction by students to conditions, restrictions, and personalities that they felt had become intolerable (7).
-In the Fall-Winter 1962 issue of the UAD Bulletin, UAD said that they supported a classroom test of the two-track or dual program at the Utah School for the Deaf.
+Dr. Robert G. Sanderson, president of UAD from 1960 to 1963, denied involvement.
+He said that the strike was spontaneous and that it was a reaction by students to conditions, restrictions, and personalities that they felt had become intolerable (7).
+In the Fall-Winter 1962 issue of the UAD Bulletin, UAD said they supported a classroom test of the two-track or dual program at the Utah School for the Deaf.
 They were, however, outspoken in their opposition to the attempt at complete social isolation, interference with religious activities, the crippling of the sports program, and the intense pressure placed on the children in the oral department to enforce the "no signing" rule (UAD Bulletin, Fall-Winter, 1962).
 The implementation of Dual Division constituted the darkest chapter in the education of the deaf in Utah.
 More information about the "Y" System can be found on the "Dr. Robert G. Sanderson's Dream" webpage.

 The Establishment of ASL/English Bilingual Schools and the Impact of the Listening and Spoken Language on Deaf Education

 In 1999, the Jean Massieu School of the Deaf (JMS), an ASL/English Bilingual program in Salt Lake City, Utah, was formed as a public charter school due to dissatisfaction with the academic performance and educational structure at the Utah School for the Deaf.
 The Jean Massieu School of the Deaf was named after a French Deaf teacher named Jean Massieu, who was honored by having his charter school named after him.
 JMS provides a comprehensive cultural, social, and linguistic environment on campus.
-In 2005, JMS merged with the Utah Schools for the Deaf and the Blind, and it now serves about 100 Deaf students.
+In 2005, JMS merged with the Utah Schools for the Deaf and the Blind, now serving about 100 Deaf students.
 Athletics, drama, student body government, and the Junior National Association of the Deaf are among the extracurricular activities offered at the day school.
 The mainstreaming of extracurricular activities has created a void that JMS fills.
-Students can develop leadership and social skills by participating in school activities, which they can then apply to contribute to the Utah Deaf community.
+Students can develop leadership and social skills by participating in school activities, which they can apply to contribute to the Utah Deaf community.

 Later, the Utah School for the Deaf expanded its program to include two ASL/English Bilingual schools: the Kenneth C. Burdett School of the Deaf (Ogden) and the Elizabeth DeLong School of the Deaf (Springville).